christianengineer/christianengineer.github.io/_posts/2023-12-03-drug-discovery-using-deepchem-python-accelerating-pharmaceutical-development.md

 ---
-title: Drug Discovery using DeepChem (Python) Accelerating pharmaceutical development
 date: 2023-12-03
+description: We will be using DeepChem and TensorFlow for deep learning, RDKit for molecular informatics, and scikit-learn for machine learning algorithms to accelerate drug discovery processes.
+layout: article
 permalink: posts/drug-discovery-using-deepchem-python-accelerating-pharmaceutical-development
-layout: article
+title: Challenges in Drug Discovery, DeepChem Python for Acceleration
 ---

 ### AI Drug Discovery using DeepChem